This is the first in a series of posts from Dimagi’s CTO exploring the engineering principles behind the team’s mobile apps.

 To meet Dimagi’s mission, we need to produce high impact software for mission critical systems in environments where connectivity can’t be assumed.
 Our success depends on being able to accomplish amazing things on the ground with a device that is offline indefinitely.

-While this requirement is more critical to our software team than it is for most teams, the importance of this principle should be viscerally easy to understand for anyone who’s ever had the audacity to take a subway and assume that their phone shouldn’t be reduced to a calculator the instant they reach the bottom of the stairs.
+While this requirement is more critical to our software team than it is for most teams, the importance of this principle should be viscerally easy to understand for anyone who has ever had the audacity to take a subway and assume that their phone shouldn’t be reduced to a calculator the instant they reach the bottom of the stairs.

 Sorry, doesn’t “installed” mean on the phone?

-It’s easy to misinterpret this principle as being solely about writing code which doesn’t use the internet, but offline first doesn’t mean offline only.
+It’s easy to misinterpret this principle as being solely about writing code that doesn’t use the internet, but offline first doesn’t mean offline only.
 One of the most important expectations from this principle is how software integrates its online functionality.
 Apps needs to be explicit about the network being a feature, rather than an assumption, and be clear and verbose about its functioning.
 Frontline workers using CommCare often need to travel significant distances to gain access to a network and periodically sync their data, so they deserve a process that respects their time.

 Offline done (mostly) right